Zaid-Ajaj/Fable.Remoting/README.md

 let webApp = FableSuaveAdapter.webPartWithBuilderFor server routeBuilder
 ```
-Ofcourse, the proxy generated on the client has to match the routes:
+Ofcourse, the proxy generated on the client has to match the routes created on the server:
 ```fs
 let routeBuilder typeName methodName = sprintf "/api/%s/%s" typeName methodName